emok032/userAuthentication/README.md

 - URL (tentative): Localhost://3000

-- What's next in my User Authentication quest?
-ReactJS + MongoDB app.
+- What's next in my User Authentication quest? *ReactJS + MongoDB*
+	- See "Bubo" App for ReactJS + MySQL/Sequelize
+	- It was a collaboration ahievement, which I'm really proud of - We'll be adding more features to it in the near future.